mehdybenromdhane/mehdybenromdhane/README.md

 ### Hi there, I'm Mehdy 👋

-## I'm a Software engineering student 👨🏻‍💻!!
+## Full Stack Web Developer & Software Engineer 👨🏻‍💻 | Teacher !!

-- 🔭 I'm a full stack developer
+- 🔭 I'm a highly motivated and skilled software engineer with a passion for building innovative and scalable web applications
-- 🌱 I am looking for end-of-studies internship
+- 🌱 I have a strong background in teaching and mentoring others
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other developers
 - ⚡ Fun fact: I love photography

 ### Connect with me: